A Voxel Graph CNN for Object Classification with Event Cameras: The Proposed Method

 We then detail how to design the \textit{SFRL} module.
-Through the construction procedure depicted in Sec. \ref{Graph construction}, we have obtained features ($\mathcal{F}$) and coordinates ($\mathcal{U}$) of vertices ($\mathcal{V}$) in the graph.
+In contrast to aggregating neighbors' features only using pooling operations like PointNet++ \cite{qi2017pointnet++}, we introduce a scoring matrix computed with correspondence to spatio-temporal relationships between each vertex and its neighbors to achieve feature aggregation attentively.
+In specific, through the construction procedure depicted in Sec. \ref{Graph construction}, we have obtained features ($\mathcal{F}$) and coordinates ($\mathcal{U}$) of vertices ($\mathcal{V}$) in the graph.
 The \textit{SFRL} takes these features and coordinates as inputs and is entailed to accomplish three functions: $(i)$ building connections among vertices with edges, $(ii)$ computing the scoring matrix for neighbors of the vertex, and $(iii)$ integrating features from the neighborhood for each vertex.
-As shown in Fig. \ref{FRL} (b), to achieve these goals, we first utilize the K-Nearest Neighbor algorithm (K-NN) to determine $N_{neigh}$ neighbors for each vertex and link them with edges.
+As shown in Fig. \ref{FRL} (b), to achieve these goals, we first utilize the K-Nearest Neighbor algorithm (K-NN) to determine $N_{neigh}$ neighbors for each vertex and link them with edges \cite{point_cloud_inpainting}.
 The graph includes a self-loop, meaning that each vertex also links itself as a neighbor \cite{KipfW16}.
 Then, for the \textit{i}-th vertex $\mathcal{V}_i$ with edges $\mathcal{E}_i$ ($\mathcal{E}_i \in \mathbb{R}^{1 \times N_{neigh}}$) and coordinates $\mathcal{U}_i$, the scoring matrix can be calculated using:

 where $g_{i, j} = [\mathcal{U}_i, \mathcal{U}_i - \mathcal{U}_j] \in \mathbb{R}^{6}$ represents the geometric relation between a vertex and its neighbors. $\left [ \cdot ,\cdot \right ]$ denotes the concatenation of two vectors. $\mathbb{S}_G(\cdot)$ is a function that stacks all geometric relations of the vertex's neighbors ($\begin{Bmatrix}g_{i, j} :(i,j) \in \mathcal{E}_i \end{Bmatrix}$) and its output is in $\mathbb{R}^{N_{neigh} \times 6}$. $\mathbb{Q}$ is parameterized by $W_m$ and comprises a linear mapping function, a Batch Normalization, and a Tanh function to explore geometric messages from neighbor vertices.
 The output $\mathcal{M}_i \in \mathbb{R}^{N_{neigh} \times N_{neigh}}$ is the scoring matrix for $\mathcal{V}_i$, which aims to re-weight features from its neighbors based on spatio-temporal relationships when aggregating the neighbors' features for the central vertex.
 Finally, we formulate the function of aggregating features from neighbors into the vertex as: